ArunSiddardha/FaceRecognition_Engage2022/README.md

 <br>
 <br>

-- If any person is searching for elon musk now then since already user found  elon musk so their detials along their contact number will be provided to us as shown
+- If any person/parent is searching for elon musk now(after he has been found by other person) then since already user found elon musk so their detials along their contact number will be provided to their parents.

 <img src="ourapp/static/ReadmeImages/LostMatch.png" alt="Logo">
 <br>